chizo4/degree-classifier/README.md

    Done with that, you can see further instructions about what can be calculated, and so on.

-   > **Adding Your Grades**
+   > **Adding Your Grades:**
    You can add your grades into the CSV file by using the `i` option provided in the very silly CLI that I created, or by adding them directly into the CSV file.
-If going with the latter, you can refer to (this)[https://github.com/chizo4/degree-classifier/blob/main/data/template.csv] file to find an example.
+If going with the latter, you can refer to [this](https://github.com/chizo4/degree-classifier/blob/main/data/template.csv) file to find an example.

 ## Contribution & Collaboration 🤝